Temporal Variation of the Coronal Radius Parameter in a Jetted Tidal Disruption Event: Swift J1644+57: Introduction

-A quasi-periodic oscillation (QPO) of around 200~s within the first 20 days from the peak was discovered from the X-ray light curves in the 2-10\,keV energy band from {\it Suzaku} and {\it XMM-Newton} observations \citep{Reis2012, Saxton2012}.
-Similar QPOs in X-rays have been observed for two other TDE candidates, namely 2XMM~J123103.2+110648 \citep{Lin2013} and ASASSN-14li \citep{Pasham2019}. \cite{Seifina2017} showed that the spectral hardness of the source evolved from $\Gamma \sim 1.8$ to $\Gamma \sim 1.2$ for the first 200 days since the outburst.
-However, the variation of spectral index met sudden variations associated with the dips found in the light curve \citep{Magano2016}.
+\cite{Seifina2017} showed that the spectral hardness of the source evolved from $\Gamma \sim 1.8$ to $\Gamma \sim 1.2$ for the first 200 days since the outburst.
+However, the variation of spectral index met sudden fluctuations associated with the dips found in the light curve \citep{Magano2016}.
 From the X-ray spectral shape, luminosity, and the absence of the thermal component, \cite{Zauderer2013} asserted that the X-ray photons of {\it Swift}~J1644+57 could not have originated from the accretion disk.
 Rather, the origin of the X-rays could be from the internal dissipation within the jet at a large distance ($r \sim 10^4-10^5 r_{\rm g}$) from the SMBH.
-Contrary to their idea, \cite{Lei2016} suggested the X-rays from the off-axis jetted-TDE candidate IGR~J12580+0134 is the disk-corona origin.
-Stronger evidence of the X-ray origin of \source~came from \cite{Kara2016}, where reverberation lag was observed.
-Similar to the QPO detection of {\it Swift}~J1644+57, \cite{NW2013} suggested detection of QPO within $0.0008$-$0.004$\, Hz, which is consistent with a black hole of mass $\sim 10^5 M_{\odot}$.
+Contrary to their idea, \cite{Lei2016} suggested the X-ray emission from the off-axis jetted-TDE candidate IGR~J12580+0134 originates from the disk-corona.
+Beamed accretion, much like in the case of Blazers, could stand out as a possible scenario for the hyper accretion rate.
+However, in the case of Swift~J1644+57, the luminosity kept falling with decreasing X-ray photon index ($\Gamma$).
+This observed correlation between luminosity and $\Gamma$ opposes the ``harder when brighter” \citep{Krawczynski2004, Gliozzi2006, Zhang2006, PGW2017} nature of the X-ray bright Blazars and aligns with the accretion disk dominated Seyferts or galactic black holes (GBHs) \citep[e.g.,][]{Yang2015,AJ2022,AJ2026}.
+Stronger evidence of the accretion disk origin of the X-ray emission in \source~came from \cite{Kara2016}, where reverberation lag was observed.